- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Trek to Jhinu Danda (1780m) – and drive back to Pokhara – 11.7 km/ 7.3 miles - 5 hrs trek

-For a fit trekkers and domestic Nepalese trekkers, it takes about 5 to 6 hours to reach the Jhinu village from Bamboo.
+For fit trekkers and domestic Nepalese trekkers, it takes about 5 to 6 hours to reach the Jhinu village from Bamboo.
 We will dip into the natural hot springs to get rid of all kinds of tiredness collected during the trek.
 It is believed that dipping in the natural hot springs helps you to recover from skin diseases and recover well from the fatigue endured during the trek.

 Walking Distance: